enjin/wallet-daemon/README.md

 The `bin` uses the jobs and the configuration loading to execute the following:
 1. Load the configuration, including the key, which it creates if it doesn't exist.
 1. Start off the jobs which then:
-1. Continously polls the platform for new transactions, the polled transactions are mutated to `PROCCESING`.
+1. Continuously polls the platform for new transactions, the polled transactions are mutated to `PROCCESING`.
-1. Sign a transaction request when it is recieved.
+1. Sign a transaction request when it is received.
 1. Send the signed transaction to the blockchain.
-1. The recieved transaction hash is submitted to the platform changing the state of the transaction to `BROADCAST`.
+1. The received transaction hash is submitted to the platform changing the state of the transaction to `BROADCAST`.
 1. When `ctrl-c` is pressed stop the program.

 ## Deployment